Henry Benson (soldier): Early life

 Henry Benson was born in Belleville, New Jersey.
-He enlisted in the United States Army on June 6, 1845 at Fort Hamilton, New York.
+He enlisted in the United States Army on June 6, 1845, at Fort Hamilton, New York.

 He served in the Mexican-American War with Major James Duncan's Battery A, 2nd U.S. Artillery, where he was frequently breveted for "good qualities" from the rank of private in 1845 through the rank of second lieutenant on June 28, 1848, later made permanent after the war on January 26, 1849.
 Benson was present with Battery A at the battles of Palo Alto, Resaca de la Palma, Monterrey, Vera Cruz, and Churubusco.
 He rose to the rank of first sergeant in command of an artillery piece in Duncan's battery under section chief Lieutenant Henry Jackson Hunt at the siege of Mexico City, particularly active at the Battle of Chapultepec at the San Cosmé Garita.

 In the post-war years, Benson remained an officer of the 2nd U.S. Artillery serving with Batteries D and I, posted variously from New York, South Carolina, Michigan, Kansas, and Texas, as well as extensively throughout Florida.
 He was promoted to the rank of first lieutenant of Battery E, 2nd U.S. Artillery on March 2, 1853.

 In 1854, Benson was posted in Florida, participating in the Army's mission to survey the state and build roads, protect settlers, and relocate the indigenous Seminole tribe—all of which contributed to the Third Seminole War (1855–58).
 Benson was heavily involved in the Army's surveying efforts, actively exploring rivers, scouting road paths in the field, alternately present at Fort Myers, Fort Meade, Fort Thompson, and Fort Center.
-Arriving at Fort Center in April 1855, Benson noted his surroundings as "more disagreeable, unhealthy and devoid of interest than I had expected….Mosquitos awful.
-1,000,000,000 of them….Hot– hot as fire all day."

 In 1855-56, Benson was often commander of the Battery E, 2nd U.S. while his commander was on sick leave.
 On August 2, 1856, the unit engaged the Seminoles at Punta Rassa, an action which concluded the regiment's duty in Florida.
 By the end of the year, all units were transferred back north, headquartered at Fort Hamilton, New York.
-In the following year, Battery E was posted to Fort Ontario, New York, Fort Mackinac, Michigan, and Fort Snelling, Minnesota under the command of Captain Arnold Elzey.
+In the following year, Battery E was posted to Fort Ontario, New York, Fort Mackinac, Michigan, and Fort Snelling, Minnesota, under the command of Captain Arnold Elzey.

 In 1857, Battery E, 2nd U.S. was sent to Kansas to assist in quelling unrest, headquartered at Fort Leavenworth.
 In 1859, Benson was transferred to command of Battery M, 2nd U.S. Artillery, also located at Fort Leavenworth.